esp-rs/book/src/installation/index.md

 > #### A note in upstreaming our forks.
 >
 > We are trying to upstream the changes in our `LLVM` and Rust forks.
-> The first step is to upstream the `LLVM` project, this is already in progress
+> The first step is to upstream the `LLVM` project, this is already in progress,
 > and you can see the status at this [tracking issue].
 > If our `LLVM` changes are accepted in `LLVM` mainline, we will proceed with trying
 > to upstream the Rust compiler changes.